uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

-# Setting up Globus as a Research Manager
+# Setting up Globus as a Research Manager for your Group

 This tutorial is designed to guide UAB research managers, such as Lab PIs, Core Directors, and their management staff, to help them set up and use Globus Connect Personal (GCP) for secure data sharing on their local/personal computers.
 GCP allows you to share data with collaborators efficiently meeting security and compliance standards for file sharing.